bugov/django-auto-logout/README.md

 ]
 ```

-And add it to your templates (will add a redirect script to your html):
+And add this to your templates (will add a redirect script to your html):

 ```
 {{ redirect_to_login_immediately }}
 ```

-If you want to use this in your JavaScript code, following template variables will be useful:
+If you want to use this in your JavaScript code, following template variables may be useful:

 ```
 var sessionEnd = {{ seconds_until_session_end }};